conorriches/433mhz/README.md

 ##Setting up the Web App
 Please let me know if I've forgotten something here!
 In theory, you can
--clone this project.
+- clone this project.
--run `npm install` - this installs the packages required, one off setup.
+- run `npm install` - this installs the packages required, one off setup.

 ##Running the app
 Each time you want to run it:
--run `mongod` - this starts the database. (leave running) -run `node start`  - this starts the server. (leave running)
+- run `mongod` - this starts the database. (leave running)
+- run `node start`  - this starts the server. (leave running)

 TODO: I will look at making this simpler.